 How Multi-site (WAN) Systems Work

-The Apache Geode multi-site implementation connects disparate distributed systems.
-The systems act as one when they are coupled, and they act as independent systems when communication between sites fails.
-The coupling is tolerant of weak or slow links between distributed system sites.
+The Apache Geode multi-site implementation connects distinct clusters.
+The clusters act as one distributed system when they are coupled, and they act as independent systems when communication between sites fails.
+The coupling is tolerant of weak or slow links between cluster sites.
 A wide-area network (WAN) is the main use case for the multi-site topology.

-A multi-site installation consists of two or more distributed systems that are loosely coupled.
-Each site manages its own distributed system, but region data is distributed to remote sites using one or more logical connections.
+A multi-site installation consists of two or more clusters that are loosely coupled.
+Each site manages its own cluster, but region data is distributed to remote sites using one or more logical connections.